-I am always honest with you guys and gals so I first want to tell you how I ended up with this machine.
-I was in the market for a home generator, I had an older 8,500 watt unit that worked good.
-The issue with that machine is it was very heavy as it was designed mainly for construction site use, good power but impossible for my wife to move outside if needed, heck even I dreaded moving the monster.
+I was in the market for a home generator, I had an older 8,500-watt unit that worked OK but not great.
+The issue with that machine is it was very heavy as it was designed mainly for construction site use.
+The thing was impossible to move out of the garage without a massive struggle.

 Time for a change

-So as it goes, my neighbor had this unit.
-He decided to install an automatic standby unit to make power outages a total thing of the past.
-I purchased this from him with just about no hours on the engine.
-Lets check out some specifications.
+So as it goes, my neighbor had this Duromax XP 12,000 EH.
+He decided to install an automatic standby unit to make power outages a total thing of the past at his house so I purchased this from him with just about no hours on the engine.

 - weight= 236 pounds